schaumb/access_private/README.md

 }
 ```

 You can call private member functions and static private functions.
 You can also access static private variables, if they are defined out-of-class.
+You can invoke private constructors and destructor too.
+You can invoke private member functions with they default arguments.
 For DETAILED USAGE and EXAMPLES, please take a look [test.cpp](https://github.com/schaumb/access_private/blob/master/test/test.cpp) and [new_tests.cpp](https://github.com/schaumb/access_private/blob/master/test/new_tests.cpp)!

 # How does it work?